Cessna O-2 Skymaster: Design and development

 In 1966, the United States Air Force (USAF) commissioned Cessna to build a military variant of the Model 337 Skymaster to supplement the Cessna O-1 Bird Dog in the role of forward air control.

-Both the civilian and military Skymasters were low-cost twin-engine piston-powered aircraft, with one engine in the nose of the aircraft and a second in the rear of the fuselage.
-The push-pull configuration provided centerline thrust, allowing simpler operation than the low-wing mounting of most twin-engine light aircraft, and allowed a high wing to be used, providing clear observation below and behind the aircraft.
+Both the civilian and military Skymasters were low-cost, twin piston-engined aircraft, with one engine in the nose of the aircraft and a second in the rear of the fuselage.
+The push-pull configuration provided centerline thrust, allowing simpler operation than the low-wing mounting of most twin-engined light aircraft and allowed a high wing to be used, providing clear observation below and behind the aircraft.

-Modifications made for the military configuration included fore-and-aft seating for a pilot and observer, instead of the six seats of the civilian version; installation of view panels in the doors (for improved ground observation); installation of flame-retardant foam in the wing-mounted fuel tanks (slightly increasing weight, and reducing maximum fuel capacity by 3%); installation of military, rather than civilian, communication and navigation equipment and antennas; removal of propeller spinners; increased gross weight (5,400 lb vs. 4,400 lb in civilian version), with component strengthening as required to support the increase; and removal of interior upholstery.
+Modifications made for the military configuration included fore-and-aft seating for a pilot and observer, instead of the six seats of the civilian version; installation of view panels in the doors (for improved ground observation); installation of flame-retardant foam in the wing-mounted fuel tanks (slightly increasing weight and reducing maximum fuel capacity by 3%); installation of military, rather than civilian, communication and navigation equipment and antennas; removal of propeller spinners; increased gross weight (5,400 vs. 4,400 lb in civilian version), with component strengthening as required to support the increase; and removal of interior upholstery.

 The O-2 first flew in January 1967, and the plane went into production shortly thereafter in March.
-Performance (especially at cruising altitudes) was degraded due to the added antennas and significant weight increase, but was considered sufficient for the anticipated low-level operation.
+Performance (especially at cruising altitudes) was degraded due to the added antennae and significant weight increase, but was considered sufficient for the anticipated low-level operation.